KnpLabs/Gaufrette/doc/adapters/google-cloud-storage.md

 ---
-currentMenu: google-cloud-client-storage
+currentMenu: google-cloud-storage
 ---

-# Google Cloud Client Storage
+# Google Cloud Storage

-This adapter requires an instance of Google\Cloud\Storage\StorageClient that has proper access rights to the bucket you want to use.
+This adapter requires an instance of `Google\Cloud\Storage\StorageClient` that has proper access rights to the bucket you want to use.

 For more details see:
 http://googlecloudplatform.github.io/google-cloud-php/